Can Large Language Models Transform Computational Social Science?: Evaluation Methods

 Traditional supervised fine-tuned models can serve as \textbf{baselines} for each task.
 These baselines are intended to provide a comparison point for the utility of \llm{s} for CSS, rather than providing a fair methodological comparison between approaches.
-For classification tasks, we use RoBERTa-large \citep{liu2019roberta} as the backbone model and tune hyperparameters based on average accuracy on the validation set.
+For classification tasks, we use RoBERTa-large \citep{liu2019roberta} as the backbone model and tune hyperparameters based on F1 score on the validation set.
 For generation tasks, we use T5-base \citep{raffel2020exploring} as the backbone model and tune hyperparameters based on average BLEU score on the validation set.
 We use a grid search to find the most suitable hyperparameters including learning rate \texttt{\{5e-6, 1e-5, 2e-5, 5e-5\}}, batch size \texttt{\{4, 8, 16, 32\}} and the number of epochs \texttt{\{1, 2, 3, 4\}}.
 Other hyperparameters are set to the defaults defined by the HuggingFace Trainer.
 We average results across three different random seeds to reduce variance.
+These baselines will prove competitive in Table~\ref{tab:clf_results}, matching or exceeding the best reported performances from the original publications in \textit{Event Surprisal, Event Argument Extraction}, and the classification of \textit{Emotions, Empathy, Figurative Language, Implicit Hate, Persuasion, Persuasion Strategies, Political Ideology}, and \textit{Semantic Change}.
+Still, it is important to note that greater performances might be achievable by fine-tuning alternative architectures.